magicmark/programming-protips-wiki/src/protips/dont-outsmart-typechecker.md

 spending some time trying to debug the issue.
 Popular type checkers such as Flow and TypeScript are well battle-tested - most error scenarios you could run into have probably been discussed before.
-You may be able to solve it with a quick [googling of the stack trace](how-to-google), searching StackOverflow etc - and avoid the nasty `@ts-ignore`!
+You may be able to solve it with a quick [googling of the stack trace][how-to-google], searching StackOverflow etc - and avoid the nasty `@ts-ignore`!

 [how-to-google]: https://dev.to/swyx/how-to-google-your-errors-2l6o